reductstore/website/blog/2024-03-12-reductstore-v1_9_0-released/index.md

 ### HTTP API 1.9 with License Information

 ReductStore is available under the **[BUSL-1.1](https://github.com/reductstore/reductstore/blob/main/LICENSE)** license, and we freely distribute the source code.
-However, companies with capital exceeding 2M $ must purchase a **[commercial license](https://www.reduct.store/pricing)** for production use.
+However, companies with capital exceeding 2M USD must purchase a **[commercial license](https://www.reduct.store/pricing)** for production use.

 Customers receive a license key in a text file to be specified in the database **[configuration](https://www.reduct.store/docs/next/configuration#settings)**.
 After this, the ReductStore instance provides license information in logs and via its HTTP API.
 This information can be used when requesting commercial support.